Florune/florune-documentation/src/tutorials/pledge.md

    * Contractee/buyer address
    * Network and Token
    * Enter Verifiable Document Contract DID (optional)
-3. Tap **Create**
+3. Tap **Create** and Approve transaction
-4. Choose key
-4. Approve transaction
-5. Contract is now deployed and appears under **History**
+4. After minting, go to **History**
+5. Locate the document history record
+6. From More, select **Initialize and Setup** and confirm initialization transaction

+Notes:

-Note: oposite the Escrow, Pledge Contract should be created by seller and its DID should be shared with parties, whole process will be done on pledge contracts.
+* oposite the Escrow, Pledge Contract should be created by seller and its DID should be shared with parties, whole process will be done on pledge contracts.

----

-### **B. Initializing the Contract**

-1. Inside the contract, tap **Initialize**
-2. Choose key
-3. Approve transaction

-Important Note: before initialization contract controller stays empty so INITIALIZE CONTRACT QUICKLY AFTER DEPLOYMENT
+* Important Note: before initialization contract controller stays empty so INITIALIZE CONTRACT QUICKLY AFTER DEPLOYMENT

 ---